rvion/CushyStudio/readme.md

 `CushyStudio` welcomes contributors.
 We invite your participation through issues and pull requests!
 You can peruse the contributing guidelines.

 See [#Developpment](#developpment) for how to install and get up and running

+## Architecture

+`CushyStudio` is a cross-platform application built using the [Tauri](https://tauri.studio) framework.
+Tauri is based on the OS specific webview and Rust to work.
+Read about tauri [here](https://tauri.studio/en/docs/about/intro)

+`CushyStudio` is a polygot application. `CushyStudio` relies on Rust api for file operations and TS, SCSS for the webview.
+Rust code are under `src-tauri` directory whereas the webview code are under `src` directory.
+The API that connects webview with the Rust code is under `src/Api` directory.

 <!-- This project has quite a backlog of suggestions!
 If you're new to the project, maybe you'd like to open a pull request to address one of them. -->